rust-embedded/book/src/peripherals/singletons.md

 ## But why?

-> how do singletons make a difference?
+But how do these Singletons make a noticible difference in how our Rust code works?

 ```rust
 impl SerialPort {